PlagueHO/CosmosDB/docs/Get-CosmosDbUri.md

 ## SYNOPSIS

-Return the URI of the CosmosDB that Rest APIs requests will be sent to.
+Return the URI of the Cosmos DB that Rest APIs requests will be sent to.

 ## SYNTAX